Tanishk190/Eurusd-lstm-predictor/README.md

 - **Output Layer**: Single dense layer for next-day prediction
 - **Optimizer**: Adam
 - **Loss Function**: Mean Squared Error (MSE)

+## Screenshots (generated locally)

+These images are generated when you run the app and are ignored by git.
+If you don’t see them, run the corresponding action first.

+- Prediction chart (after running a prediction):
+  `src/web/static/prediction_chart.png`

+- Backtest chart (after running a backtest):
+  `src/web/static/backtest_results.png`

 ## Dependencies